wyctorfogos/wyctorfogos/README.md

 - I'm from ES - Brazil.

 - 🔭 I’m currently working on machine learning projects ...
-- 🌱 I’m currently learning about different types of scientific research and to resolve diffeten problems.
+- 🌱 I’m currently learning about different types of scientific research and to resolve different problems, in special using neural networks.